 Overview of AngularJS

 This framework builds templates using HTML.
+AngularJS controllers and directives interact with the document object model (DOM) to define behavior and add functionality to web page elements.
 It is popular and demanding in the developer community because of its scalability and natural intuitiveness.
 Simply put, when a programmer builds a Single-page application with AngularJS, the page loads quickly, delivering an excellent user experience and much easier to maintain.
+AngularJS was historically used to build performant web applications due to its architecture and features that optimized development speed, maintainability, and user experience.

 AngularJS Features